Pottervogel/7D2D-ModularMods_Biome/README.md

 Changes to Vanilla Biomes

 ## z_MM_Biomes_Heathland
-is actually an addon to OCBMaurices Custom Textures Plant Mod for i bit more organic look
+is actually an addon to OCBMaurices Custom Textures Plant Mod for a bit more organic look

 ## z_MM_Biomes_Plants Birches / Maples
 wakes up the old Vanilla Trees from their slumber